 - $1,679 – Maymester & Summer (prorated for only Maymester or Summer)

-Students studying in the PNW ELP Program with an F-1 visa must maintain full-time student status, or minimum of 18 hours of study, while enrolled at PNW.
+Students studying in the PNW ELP Program with an F-1 visa must maintain full-time student status, or a minimum of 18 hours of study, while enrolled at PNW.
 This policy requires students to follow all ELP attendance and grade policies to avoid expulsion from their ELP courses.